kivy/python-for-android/doc/source/kivy_bootstrap.rst

 Implement this only if your bootstrap runs processes that never have an Activity and still need a Context.
-When it is absent — or returns ``None`` — Kivy derives the Application context from the current Activity, which is equivalent for everything Kivy uses a Context for.
-Neither p4a nor kivyforge implements it.
+When it is absent — or returns ``None`` — Kivy derives the Application context from the current Activity, which is equivalent for everything Kivy uses a Context for. p4a does not implement it.

 ``remove_presplash()`` (optional)
 ---------------------------------